MarcoNITE/MarcoEngine/README.md

 *MarcoEngine* is an interesting neural chess network that uses a self-learning method (achieving a good game by trying out mistakes).

+# ⚠️ Notes

+- Working only on Linux ;
+- Python 3.10 or newer requied.

 # ↓ Installation

 First, install the required *libraries*: